ragart-uoc/uoc-b2.503-pec2/README.md

-# UOC - SUBJECT SHORTNAME - ACTIVITY (M1, PEC1, ETC.)
+# UOC - B2.503 - PEC2

-A simple Unity project created to test the contents in XXX | The Unity project for the XXX activity
+The Unity project for the PEC2 activity